unfoldtoolbox/UnfoldMakie.jl/README.md

 ## Citation

-If you make use of theses visualizations, please cite:
+If you use these visualizations, please cite:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6531996.svg)](https://doi.org/10.5281/zenodo.6531996)